 This page will help get you started.
-It lists more than 100 condolences that you can use in various settings.
+It lists more than 100 condolences, sympathy card ideas, and handy tips that you can use in various settings.
 Feel free to modify them as you see fit; think of the below messages as starting points, to get you thinking.

 - General condolence messages